Marine Conservation

 As the water becomes filthier still, the environment contracts further and different plants take the place of the kelp.
 The deep reef community disappears.
 Beneath all this extends a barren zone, covered in silt.
 The marine environment can barely exist.

-Formation of a dead zoneDead-zones can be formed in the sea where large amounts of mud and nutrients flow into the sea, such as at the mouth of a river with a large modified catchment area.
+Formation of a dead zoneDead-zones can be formed in the sea where large amounts of mud and nutrients flow into the sea, such as at the mouth of a river with a large modified catchment area (like the Mississippi).
 The water contains mud and nutrients from agriculture and human wastes.
 As the mud disperses, it releases more nutrients, while clouding the water.
 Dense plankton blooms follow, clouding the water further.
 Dead plankton organisms sink down as detritus, and they are recycled by bacteria breaking them down to nutrients again.
 This requires much oxygen.
 The darkness of the water prevents the phytoplankton from producing the required oxygen.
 As the situation worsens, more and more oxygen is used up until all organisms die, and a dead-zone is formed.
 As human populations increase and the land degrades, requiring more and more fertiliser, dead-zones will become more commonplace.
 At he mouth of the Mississippi River (west of it) now every year large dead zones form of 22,000 km2. these areas are totally devoid of fish and other life except for anoxic bacteria.
 Farming using excessive nitrogen fertilisers in the river's catchment area is blamed for this and a plan has been formulated to reduce dead zones by 30% by the year 2015.

 Now that we have established that serious threats exist to our seas, let's look at the conservation tools available.
 They aim to make the resource last, hopefully forever.
 Most regulations are enshrined in law so that they apply to everyone, ensuring that all stakeholders are treated (disadvantaged) equally.